ACTIVE RECOVERY – that’s a hot phrase.

 I find it helps to keep in mind these words when approaching active recovery:

 Self-care.
 Gentle.
 Enjoyable.
 Breathing.
 Sweating.
+Warm.
 Low-effort.
 Endorphins.
 Frequency.
 Feel-good.
 Self-love.

 My last two tips when it comes to implementing a philosophy of frequent active recovery into your lifestyle:

 1.)
 Drink a lot of water.

 Water is incredible and underrated.
 It helps with just about everything.
 For various reasons, drinking lots of water helps you lose weight, build muscle, feel good, and recover incredibly well.
 Ever since I started carrying a hydro-flask around with me wherever I go (and thus having frequent access to lots of water), I’ve experienced a noticeable improvement in my recovery time from workouts.